-The NC was set up on 30 September 2002 and comprises three independent and non-executive directors, namely Ms Julia Kwok Yung Chu ("Ms Kwok"), Mr Hoon Tai Meng and Mr Foo Der Rong.
+The NC was set up on 30 September 2002 and comprises three (3) independent and non-executive directors, namely Ms Julia Kwok Yung Chu ("Ms Kwok"), Mr Hoon Tai Meng and Mr Foo Der Rong.
+The chairman of the NC is Ms Kwok.